The Snowling Queen

 So it is!

-WENDELL: Now, Tam, take here, this apple and pass on to Maeve.
+WENDELL: Now, Tam, take here, this fruit and pass to Maeve.

 SILANIA: Aback.
 I shall take it from your hand myself!